rubencaro/harakiri/README.md

                action: :restart}
 ```

 That would restart the VM.
 I.e. stop every application and start them again. __All without stopping the running node__, so it's fast enough for most cases.
+It tipically takes around one second.
 See [init.restart/0](http://www.erlang.org/doc/man/init.html#restart-0).

 ## Anonymous functions